sociocs/sociocs-docs/miscellaneous/dynamic-fields.md

 ## Fields from your data source

-You can use column headers from your CSV/Excel or extra fields from your contact as dynamic field.
+You can use column headers from your CSV/Excel or extra fields from your contact as dynamic fields.

 ### CSV/Excel